VictoriaMetrics/victorialogs-datasource/README.md

 make victorialogs-backend-plugin-build
 ```

-This command will build executable multi-platform files to the `dist` folder for the following platforms:
+This command will build executable multi-platform files to the `victorialogs-datasource` folder for the following platforms:

 * linux/amd64
 * linux/arm64